 DAVID A ELLIS writes~The Collins Cinema De Luxe in Brook Street, owned by fairground operator Pat Collins made its debut on 18th April 1921.
-The architect of the 1,160-seat cinema was a Mr W. Mathews Jones and a Mr H. Moorcroft built the front.
+The architect of the 1,160-seat cinema was Mr W. Mathews Jones and Mr H. Moorcroft built the front.
 Lady Arthur Grosvenor opened the cinema, which was a short distance from the Gaumont, which arrived ten years later.
 Lady Arthur described the building as handsome and spacious

 The frontage was Tudor style and over the entrance hall was an ornamental canopy of ironwork and glass.
 The foyer floor had black and white marble tiles and the auditorium, which was 106 ft long and 54ft wide had a black and white terrazzo floor.
 The walls had a dado of embossed paper.

 Lady Arthur was presented with a silver rose bowl inscribed ‘Presented to Lady Arthur Grosvenor by Mr and Mrs P. Collins as a souvenir on the occasion of opening Collins new Cinema De Luxe, Brook Street April 18th 1921”.